tomlinsonk/civ6hof/README.md

 # Hall of Fame for Civilization VI

+EDIT: Some time after I made this, Civ IV released an update with a Hall of Fame.
+Yay!

 I was disappointed that Civ VI has no Hall of Fame, so I made my own.
 Live link: https://halloffame-a5852.firebaseapp.com.

 Features: